 Player Profile: Steve Ogrizovic

-A player who just loved playing football, his last season as Coventry’s first choice keeper was in 1997/98 and at the age of 40 he was the oldest player to play in the Premier League that year.
-He stayed for a further two seasons as second choice keeper behind Magnus Hedman, before finally retiring at the age of 42.
+Another decade of first-team service followed, before he started his last season as Coventry’s first choice keeper at the age of 40 in 1997-1998, making him the oldest player to play in the Premier League that year.

 Share this article